Soukaigiwar/Soukaigiwar/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Libft
+- 🔭 I’m currently working on get_next_line
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C at 42SaoPaulo

 ##